 Your breathing should start much lower down with your stomach & diaphragm muscles expanding like bellows.
 If your stomach goes in when you breathe in you’re doing it the wrong way round!

 Lie on the floor, relax & breathe normally.
-You should notice as you breathe in, your stomach & rib cage rise (inflate) and as you breathe out they become smaller again (deflate).
+You should notice as you breathe in, your stomach & rib cage rise (inflate).
+Then as you breathe out they become smaller again (deflate).
 Visualise these areas filling up like a balloon.
 See how much breath you can squeeze in – it’s more than you might think.
 Remember to start low, but inflate all the way into your ribs, up to your armpits and down into the very bottom of your belly.

-Practise doing short mini laughs with a breath in between – “Ha”, breath, “Ha”, breath – this makes sure the stomach is going in & on the breath going back out.
+￼Practise doing short mini laughs with a breath in between – “Ha”, breath, “Ha”, breath – this makes sure the stomach is going in & on the breath going back out.
 Also, practice this in slow motion to help develop better control of your breathing.
 Think of squeezing a tube of toothpaste from the bottom up to keep that steady flow.
 You can use a count, to keep track of your progress and even out that flow, both in and out.

 This should sound like you’re mimicking the sound of a car engine.
 Support your face around your jawline with your fingers, squish your lips together into a loose pucker & gently blow a “buh” sound into your lips so they vibrate.

-Make a “mmm” sound in your spoken voice like you’re agreeing with something or have just had something tasty to eat.
+Make an “mmm” sound in your spoken voice like you’re agreeing with something or have just had something tasty to eat.

 You should feel a gentle vibration in your throat & on your lips.
 Once you’ve mastered it & it feels really comfortable hum through various scales.
 Do this with broken up notes, 1 per note “mm mm mm” & also in 1 long “mmmmmmm” smoothly across the notes.

 ING is another great sound for working your voice safely.
-Say “sing” & sustain the ING part.
-This may feel a little nasal but that’s fine.
+Say “sing” & sustain the ING part of the word.
+This may feel a little nasal at first but that’s fine.
 It helps work your voice into your hard palate (the upper part of the inside of the mouth).
 Slide through scales, from low to high & vice versa & also around the melody of songs you’re working on.
 As with the humming exercise don’t overuse breath & keep your tongue relaxed & as flat as is comfortable.

-Vowels have major impact on anything you sing as they are the sounds that are sustained & showcase the unique tone of your voice so they need to be controlled effectively to sound great and sing to your full ability.
+Vowels have a major impact on anything you sing as they are the sounds that are sustained & showcase the unique tone of your voice.
+So they need to be controlled effectively to sound great and sing to your full ability.

 Practice the most common vowels found in the words you sing & work on maintaining a more consistent mouth shape to produce them naturally rather than manipulating your mouth, tongue & jaw to try to create them.